Top 10 fastest dog breeds

 Eighth place is for the Siberian Husky.
-It runs with 30 km per hour with a sled.
-A husky run cross country and haul a load of at least 100 kg - sled and people.
+It runs with 30 km per hour with a sledge.
+A husky run cross country and haul a load of at least 100 kg - sledge and people.
 The endurance of these Nordic beauties astonishes because they can run for several days as the only rest a little at night.
 Each year a championship is held in Alaska, which lasts three days and in that time the dogs have to overcome 32 43 km.
 Even a horse couldn't withstand this.
 It is also a loving, playful, loves children and can be an excellent companion.
 You need a lot of patience and determination to deal with the independence of this breed.
-Husky is clever, but is subject to only one master.
+Husky is clever but is subject to only one master.
 Moreover, it is very energetic, loves to run and roam.
 It likes to howl against offenders, not to bark.
 However, it loves to be surrounded by people.

 9. African wild dog